-Boris Johnson vows to resolve Brexit by Jan 31st, European markets hit record high after Conservative sweep
+Boris Johnson vows to resolve Brexit by Jan 31, European markets hit record high after Conservative sweep

 Former Prime Minister David Cameron also congratulated Johnson, saying that election result "gives us a very strong and decisive government."

-The Conservatives Party won 43.6 percent of the popular vote compared to the Labour Party’s 32.2 percent following Thursday night’s election.
+The Conservative Party won 43.6 percent of the popular vote compared to the Labour Party’s 32.2 percent following Thursday night’s election.
 The Tories won by an 11.3 margin, the largest for the Conservatives since 1987.
-This compares to 2017 when the Labour Party lost the popular vote by only 2.4 percent.
+This compares to 2017, when the Labour Party lost the popular vote by only 2.4 percent.